Among other things, HIPAA protects the patients’ health information.

 With modern cloud-based solutions, this rule mostly applies to HIPAA compliant hosting.

 The law applies to a wide range of medical software.
 A hospital management systems (HMS) differs radically from remote diagnostic apps.
-But there are some features that are essential to any kind of HIPAA compliant software.
+But there are some features that are essential to all HIPAA compliant apps.

-So here’s a minimum list of required features for your health care app:
+So here’s a minimum list of required features for HIPAA-сompliant app development:

 1. Access control

 Any system that stores PHI should limit who can view or modify the sensitive data.
 According to the HIPAA Privacy Rule, nobody should see more patient information than required to do their job.
 The rule also specifies de-identification, patient’s rights to view their own data and their ability to give or restrict access to their PHI.

 One way to accomplish this is to assign each user a unique ID.
 This would allow you to identify and track the activity of people accessing your system.

 Next, you’ll have to give each user a list of privileges that allow them to view or modify certain information.
 You can regulate access to individual database entities and URLs.

 In its simplest form, user-based access control consists of two database tables.
 One table contains the list of all privileges and their IDs.
 The second table assigns these privileges to individual users.

 In this example, the physician (user ID 1) can create, view, and modify the medical records, while the radiologist (user ID 2) can only update them.